The word science comes from the Latin "scientia," meaning knowledge.

 It is, therefore, consistent with Catholic teaching to believe that Jesus Christ, the God-man, has united divinity with humanity at the center of the universe, which is earth.
 On a more basic level, the earth, being the center of the universe, was put there by God.
 Given the dynamics of the universe, the relative positions of the heavenly bodies, and the size of the earth, it would be impossible for the earth to be the center of the universe unless a divine agent worked out all the details.

-If one can start by denying that the dogma that the sun rises literally, then it is only a quick stepping stone to deny that the Son also rose literally.
+If one can start by denying that the long held and Scripturally propounded belief that the sun rises literally, then it is only a quick stepping stone to deny that the Son also rose literally.
 Don't do it!

 The earth being at the center, God is trying to tell us that we are special to Him.
 We are unique.
 We are destined to be with Him forever.
 This is why He opens His written revelation with the creation account.
-This is also why the Judeo-Masonic New World Order want so badly to disprove geocentrism, because if they can do that, they can argue that there is no God, or at last no God the Son.
+This is also why the Judeo-Masonic New World Order want so badly to disprove geocentrism, because if they can do that, they can argue that there is no God, or at least no God the Son.
 They want to argue this so that they can then put their "god' in His place.
+But the Sun of Justice will shine in the end.

 What Must You Do To Get to Heaven?